Grilled Boneless Pork Chops

 How to make Grilled Boneless Pork Chops:

-- If you’re using those thick loin chops, they’ll turn out better if they’re pounded to an even thickness before you marinate them.
-I trimmed the fat and then pounded the chops until they were about 1/2 inch thick.
+- If you’re using thick pork chops, don’t skip the step of pounding them to an even thickness before you marinate.
+I pounded the chops until they were about 1/2 inch thick.

 - Whisk together the marinade ingredients.

-- Marinating all day in a Ziploc bag or glass or plastic container with a snap-tight lid will give best results with thick pork chops like this, and I actually marinated the ones I cooked for new photos overnight and part of the night day.
-(If you’re making to cook on a work night, trim the pork chops the night before, then make the marinade and pour it over in the morning before work and let pork chops marinate in the fridge all day.)
+- Marinating all day in a Ziploc bag or glass or plastic container with a snap-tight lid will give best results with thick pork chops like this, and I marinated the ones I cooked for these new photos for eight hours.
+Longer marinating time is fine.

-- When you’re ready to cook, drain pork into a colander place in the sink and let the marinade run off while you preheat grill to high heat.
+- When you’re ready to cook, drain pork into a colander placed in the sink and let the marinade run off while you preheat grill to high heat.
+(I catch the marinade in a bowl and discard so it doesn’t go down my drain; your choice on that.)

 - Turn heat to medium high when you put pork on the grill.
-If you want grill marks, lay pork chop on an angle to the grill grates and cook about 3-4 minutes (check to see if you have grill marks).
+If you want grill marks, lay pork chop on an angle to the grill grates and cook about 3-4 minutes.

 - Serve hot and enjoy!